 Arts and Crafts detailing gives this home character.
 Decorative brackets and exposed rafter tails lend architectural interest to the craftsman-style home, as do square columns with brick bases that extend to the ground level.
 In keeping with the style, a wooden bench and flower boxes on the steps add curb appeal.

 Get our expert tips for choosing and using exterior color on your Craftsman-style home.

 This Craftsman bungalow's broad proportions, deep eaves, and exposed brackets are typical of Arts and Crafts construction.
 Roofs are either single- or double-pitched on craftsman-style homes.

-This authentic two-story Craftsman home features stickwork, tapered porch columns, exposed rafters, wide eaves, and decorative brackets.
+This authentic two-story craftsman-style home features stickwork, tapered porch columns, exposed rafters, wide eaves, and decorative brackets.
 Although Craftsman homes are traditionally seen in darker tones, this home has been painted a light blue-gray for a fresh look.

-This Craftsman-style home doesn't leap into full view all at once.
+This craftsman-style home doesn't leap into full view all at once.
 It reveals itself a little more with each step through the courtyard and beyond the metal sculpture in front.
 Note the trellis treatment above the entrance.

-The homeowners named this 1916 Craftsman bungalow "Camellia Cottage" after the 200-year-old camellia bushes around the property.
-The home is also flanked by many mature trees, which fits well with the back-to-nature attitude of Craftsman architecture.
+The homeowners named this 1916 Craftsman bungalow Camellia Cottage after the 200-year-old camellia bushes around the property.
+The craftsman-style home is also surrounded by many mature trees, fitting well with the back-to-nature attitude of Craftsman architecture.